kateharwood/ML-Climate-Final-Project/journal.md

+## 2022-03-07 check in: alp

+Great.
+Would strongly encourage trying to cut corners to get to an initial model, no matter how bad it might be.
+Then you can swing back into the data wrangling with an additional set of ideas for new features etc.

 ## 3/1
 I've spent this week really digging into the data wrangling.
 Learning and re-learning some aspects of pandas has taken some time.
 Figuring out how to normalize differently recorded features and values across datasets is a challenge, but it has been an interesting problem to grapple with.
 I am focused for now on predicting tree health using the tree data itself, starting with a small set of the tree features, and will then hopefully be able to incorporate more tree features as well as other dataset(s).